4 Tips On How To Talk To Sellers

 Your first time talking to a motivated seller can be nerve-wracking.
 Here are a few tips on how to approach them, and what to say.

 You’re just getting started in real estate investing.
-You’ve started your company, launched your website, then suddenly… there it is!
+You’ve started your company, launched your website, did some marketing, then suddenly… there it is!
 Your first investment lead!

 You get an email alert, or see on your CRM that someone has contacted you and requested an offer, or some more information.
 If this is your first time, this can be an exciting – but nerve wracking – moment.